 What is a cashback current account?

-A cashback current account is a bank account that gives you back money as you spend.
+Cashback current accounts are bank account that gives you back money as you spend.
 This will usually be as a percentage of your total purchase.
 For example, if you have a current account offering 1% cashback, for every £100 you spend you’ll earn £1.

-The best cashback bank accounts can be a good way to make your money work harder for you.
+The best cashback current accounts can be a good way to make your money work harder for you.

 They are usually set up as current accounts – in other words, as part of an everyday bank account that you use for household spending.

 If you have a cashback current account and you use it to pay a lot of regular bills or direct debits, you will earn money on each transaction as a cashback reward.
 This is a very easy way to receive a small discount on your everyday expenses.
-If you have a current account that is not paying any interest or cashback, and you switch to a cashback bank account you could earn up to £5 a month or more as a reward.
+If you have a current account that isn't paying any interest or cashback, and you switch to a cashback bank account you could earn up to £5 a month or more as a reward.

-A cashback bank account can also be useful if you do not manage to save enough money each month to take advantage of interest rates.
-Instead, you are being rewarded simply for running your account.
+A cashback bank account can also be useful if you don't manage to save enough money each month to take advantage of interest rates.
+Instead, you're being rewarded simply for running your account.